googleapis/google-cloud-cpp/google/cloud/servicedirectory/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Service Directory API][cloud-service-docs], a service to Service Directory is a platform for discovering, publishing, and connecting services.
+This directory contains an idiomatic C++ client library for the [Service Directory][cloud-service], a platform for discovering, publishing, and connecting services, regardless of the environment.

 This library is **experimental**.
 Its APIs are subject to change without notice.